VASUBABUKATTA/VASUBABUKATTA/README.md

 My journey into the world of programming started during my undergraduate studies, where I developed a keen interest in coding and problem-solving.
 As I transitioned into full-stack development, I focused on mastering both frontend and backend technologies to create end-to-end solutions.
 I believe in building clean, maintainable code that solves real-world problems and provides a seamless user experience.

 I’m also passionate about Agile methodologies, and I am well-versed in Scrum frameworks, which help streamline the development process and ensure high-quality results.
-By embracing agile practices, I ensure that I am continuously improving my skills and delivering value to my clients in every iteration.
+By embracing agile practices, I ensure that I am continuously improving my skills and delivering value to the clients in every iteration.

 ## Skills
   1.Spring-boot